 French/Library and Information Science, Bachelor of Arts/Master of Science

-For highly-motivated students, St. John’s College of Liberal Arts and Sciences offers a combined bachelor and master’s degree program in French and Library and Information Science.
+For highly-motivated students, St. John’s College of Liberal Arts and Sciences offers a dual bachelor and master’s degree program in French and Library and Information Science.
 The program allows you to complete your undergraduate and graduate degrees in five years of full-time study, with internships available at the graduate level.

 The combination of the two degrees will prepare you for a career managing a library, information center, or information system with a global perspective.
 Your knowledge of the French culture and language will make you uniquely employable as a librarian or information specialist once you graduate with your master’s degree.